vtex-apps/auth-challenge/docs/README.md

 #### CSS namespaces

-Below, we describe the namespaces that are defined in the `Carousel`.
+Below, we describe the namespaces that are defined in the `BlockChallenge`.

 | Class name               | Description                                                                    | Component Source                                                                             |
 | ------------------------ | ------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------- |